dikadhr/assessment-geekseat/README.md

 # assessment-geekseat
 A. Simple Statefull Aplication (Wordpress + Mysql) (application flow attached app flow.png)

-B.
-C. How I do the implementation (how-to notes)
+B. How I do the implementation (how-to notes)

 i used GKE instance to implement the test and pull images container from my dockerhub https://hub.docker.com/u/dikadhr
 1. encode the secrets and save to secrets.yaml